ratrun/BikeTourPlannerGHPages/index.md

 * Searching OSM data by name and address via [Nominatim](http://wiki.openstreetmap.org/wiki/Nominatim) is possible, but requires internet connectivity.

 ## Limitations
-* Altough localisation code would be available in those parts which are common to GraphHopper, the localiszation is currently hard-coded to English.
-  This way mixing up of languages is avoided
 * Currently switching between routing areas on Windows may freeze the application for a short period.
 On Linux this works fine

 ## Bugs